hellofresh/kangal/docs/locust/README.md

   -F targetURL=http://my-app.example.com
 ```

-Let's break it down the parameters:
+Let's break the parameters down:

 - `distributedPods` is the number of Locust workers desired
 - `testFile` is the locustfile containing your test